UnterrainerInformatik/bulkmakemkv/readme.md

 The program BulkMakeMKV eases the task of bulk-converting those rips from various directories into various other directories.
 It checks if those MKV-files exist for existing rips, converting only missing ones on startup.
 The program is used by starting the jar-file (located in the `target` directory of the project).
 The program is configurated using the file `config.properties` which it will expect to find next to itself (the same directory or on the path).

+First, you'll need the Java **JRE version 1.8** (**Java SE 8**) or higher.
+Make sure that java.exe is on your path, or start the following commands with the path to your java installation (the `/bin` directory of the one you've just downloaded).

 Start the program, as you would start any jar by typing:
 ```
 java -jar bulkMakeMkv.jar